BradleyKirton/ice3x/README.md

 This ice3x library is a Python package compliant with the ICE3X APi version 2.

-This package is essentially a port of the official (PHP client)[https://github.com/ICE3X/v2-PHP].
+This package is essentially a port of the official [PHP client](https://github.com/ICE3X/v2-PHP).

 # Installation